 Conversely, you won't pay taxes on a portion of your pension payments if you made contributions to your account with after-tax dollars.
 In other words, you don't have to pay taxes twice on the part of your contributions or payments that consist of a return of these after-tax payments made during your working years.

-For non-qualified pension plans, you must use the General Rule method to figure out the taxable and tax-free portions of your pension payments.
+For nonqualified pension plans, you must use the General Rule method instead of the IRS simplified method to figure out the taxable and tax-free portions of your pension payments.
 IRS Publication 939, General Rule for Pensions and Annuities, provides the calculation and other required information to help you figure your taxable portion.
 The formula is fairly straightforward if you expect to get payments for a set number of years.
 However, if you expect payments for the rest of your life, you'll need to also use a factor from the actuarial tables provided in Publication 939.

-Individuals with pensions started after November 18, 1996, must generally use the Simplified Method to calculate the taxable and non-taxable portions of their pension payments.
+Individuals with pensions started after Nov.
+18, 1996, must generally use the retirement plan income Simplified Method to calculate the taxable and nontaxable portions of their pension payments.
 However, if you're 75 or older, and your annuity or pension payments are guaranteed for more than five years, you'll still need to use the General Rule method.